Charlotte's Life Sciences

 Pelton & Crane has a century-old track record of innovation and quality in the dental industry.
 Founded by Dr. R.M.
 Pelton, a dentist who felt the need in his own practice for a furnace used to bake porcelain inlays, the company expanded its offering of dental equipment early on to include cabinet-based delivery systems and sterilizers.
 The company grew to produce lights, chairs and cabinetry, and today Pelton & Crane offers a complete line of dental equipment.
-Dental professionals can use a Pelton and Crane iPad application for a virtual tour of the company’s lighting products.
+Dental professionals can use a Pelton & Crane iPad application for a virtual tour of the company’s lighting products.

 Southeastern Ocularists, Inc. is a family-owned and operated practice that delivers high-quality, custom-fit ocular prosthetics.
-“We use the modified impression method along with hand-painted craftsmanship and modern technology to deliver an artificial eye superior in natural appearance and performance, says Robert Henderlite, Board Certified Ocularist and company founder.
-A “modified impression method” involves taking an impression of the socket, then making an acrylic plastic casting of the impression and final modifications to the anterior aspect of the plastic model.
+“We use the modified impression method along with hand-painted craftsmanship and modern technology to deliver an artificial eye superior in natural appearance and performance,” says Robert Henderlite, board-certified ocularist and company founder.
+A “modified impression method” involves taking an impression of the socket then making an acrylic plastic casting of the impression and final modifications to the anterior aspect of the plastic model.

-Southeastern Ocularists began in 1993 in Charlotte to provide their services to the area’s growing population and thriving medical community.
+Southeastern Ocularists began in 1993 in Charlotte to provide its services to the area’s growing population and thriving medical community.
 There were a high number of patients undergoing enucleation and evisceration surgery without a permanent local ocularist to serve their needs.
 Losing an eye is a traumatic experience only to be compounded by an extended wait or long distance travel to have a prosthesis made.
-Southeastern Ocularists Inc. helps to alleviate that stress by providing convenient and timely service.
+Southeastern Ocularists helps to alleviate that stress by providing convenient and timely service.

 Piercy says a strength for the company has been the local workforce.
 “We have a modest sized base of employees.
 All are from the Charlotte area and received their educational degrees in North Carolina.
 The strong academic high schools and colleges in the region provide us with high quality employees.”